9 Unmissable Bucket List Activities to do in Yasawa Islands Fiji

 Watching them glide effortlessly through the clear blue waters is awe-inspiring.
 You can do a guided snorkeling tour, and some tour operators offer a “no-manta-no-pay” guarantee, which ensures that you spot them.

-3. Hike in the Tropical Islands of Fiji
+3. Hike in the Yasawa Islands Fiji

 Who says you need to be deep in the mountains to hike?
 What about some tropical island hiking?